BrandenEK/Blasphemous.Modding.Installer/README.md

 ### Automatic installation (Windows only)
 1. Download the most recent version of the installer from the [Releases](https://github.com/BrandenEK/Blasphemous.Modding.Installer/releases) page
+   - You may need to make an exception for it in your antivirus
-2. Run the 'BlasModInstaller.exe' program (You may need to install the .net runtime)
+3. Run the 'BlasModInstaller.exe' program
+   - You may need to install the .net runtime
-3. Locate the exe file for the game through the UI
+4. Locate the exe file for the game through the UI
-4. Install the modding tools for the game through the UI
+5. Install the modding tools for the game through the UI

 ---